NEX : Form 8.3 - CME Group Inc | MarketScreener

 |

-* Note: The difference in holdings from yesterday and today not explained by transactions, can be explained by stock transfers of 336 securities into the relevant accounts.
+* Note: The difference in holdings from yesterday and today not explained by transactions, can be explained by stock transfers of 58 securities into and 169 securities out of the relevant accounts.

 All interests and all short positions should be disclosed.